-The 1990 report recommended that the Hill Country of Bandera, Blanco, Gillespe, Kendall, and Kerr counties and parts of Comal, Hays, and Travis counties be designated as a Critical Area because of existing and projected groundwater shortages and contamination.
-Historical water levels indicated the water table has been declining since the 1920s and projected that the trend would not change in the next 20 years.
+The 1990 report recommended that the Hill Country of Bandera, Blanco, Gillespe, Kendall, and Kerr counties; and parts of Comal, Hays, and Travis counties be designated as a Critical Area because of existing and projected groundwater shortages and contamination.
+This report indicated that historical water levels show the water table has been declining since the 1920s and projected that the trend would not change in the next 20 years.
 The report concluded the area's groundwater demand would exceed availability.
 Groundwater demand was projected to increase from 39,334 acre-feet in 1990 to 57,690 acre-feet in 2010.
 Unusually high and increasing nitrate concentrations were documented in some of the Hill Country's shallow groundwater.
 The report also recommended that single county GCDs be established in response to local initiatives.
 A Technical Summary of the 1990 report is included as Appendix I.